A/N: I don't own Hogan's Heroes, and I don't get paid for this; it is truly a labor of love.

 Oh, crap.
 Now what?

 Max indicated the sofa with a gesture of his hand.
 I sat down and gratefully accepted the glass of schnapps Oskar poured out for me.
-I eyed Max, who sank down onto the chair opposite while Oskar resumed his seat.
+Then I eyed Max, who sank down onto the chair opposite while Oskar resumed his own seat.

 "Okay, I can see something's wrong.
 What is it?"
 I looked from one to the other of the two serious faces before me.